(Amazon UK link) |

 However, her earliest work, six short 'gothic' novels, didn't really appeal to me at all when I first read them.
 I picked up a 'collection' of four of them from the thrift store, read them, and returned them.
 I thought them well-written, but much too dark for my tastes.

 That was before I had read her other work and started to consider myself a Howatch fan.
 In subsequent years I've managed to acquire all six of these short books, but haven't got around to reading them again.
-Until yesterday, that is, when I picked up 'The Dark Shore'.
+Until yesterday, that is, when I picked up 'The dark shore'.

 The story revolves around Jon, a rich businessman who works in Canada, who flies to London to marry Sarah.
 He has a grown-up son called Justin from his previous marriage, who has been brought up by Jon's mother.
 He also has some close friends in London, however it's immediately clear that there is a lot of mystery revolving around the death of Sophia, Jon's first wife.